 6. Use Patches!

 Sometimes we fall in love with the embellishments or specific threadwork on the saree.
-If you don’t want to use the entire saree to get something made, cut out the patches and use it to create a fabulous outfit!
-You can use the motifs as a panel and get it stitched on a lehenga or a suit.
+If you don’t want to reuse the entire old saree to get something made, cut out the patches and use it to create a fabulous outfit!
+You can use the motifs from the old saree as a panel and get it stitched on a lehenga or a suit.
 Trust us, you’ll love to wear something that is embellished with your mom’s old clothes!

 7. Cushion Covers Are Worth A Shot!